Shashi456/Deep-Learning-Research/Review/CTRL.md

 ## Summary
 - Recent advances in LM have allowed for generation of coherent text, but they don't allow for controlling aspects of generated text.
-- CTRL is a LM conditioned on a variety of control codes which specify domain, style, topics, dates, entities and the relationships between them, plot points and task related behaviour.
+- CTRL is a LM conditioned on a variety of control codes which specify domain, style, topics, dates, entities and the relationships between them, plot points and task related behavior.
 CTRL always conditioned on p(x|c) where c is the control code.
 - Trained on 140GB of data including Wikipedia, Project Gutenberg, around 45 subreddits, OpenWebText, Europarl etc.
 - Controllable Generation :
   - Introduce penalized sampling, which trust the model distribution through near-greedy sampling but penalizes for repetition.
 (Similar to coverage in See et al, Welleck et al).